 Studies suggest that willow bark may be useful for the following conditions:

 Willow bark has been shown to relieve headaches.
 There is some evidence that it is less likely to cause gastrointestinal side effects than other pain relievers, such as ibuprofen (Advil) and other nonsteroidal anti-inflammatory drugs, do.
 However, studies have not shown this beyond all doubt, and people who are prone to stomach upset may want to avoid willow bark.
 Large-scale studies are needed to fully determine how safe and effective willow bark is for chronic or recurring headaches.

 Willow bark appears to be effective for back pain.
 In a well-designed study of nearly 200 people with low back pain, those who received willow bark experienced a significant improvement in pain compared to those who received placebo.
 People who received higher doses of willow bark (240 mg salicin) had more significant pain relief than those who received low doses (120 mg salicin).

-Professional herbalists may recommend willow bark for the following conditions, however, no scientific studies have shown that it works:
+Professional herbalists may recommend willow bark for the following conditions, however, more research is needed.

 - Menstrual cramps

 Dosage and Administration